Mike Parker welcomes you to the second Harp On Wight Festival 2015

 This year, the same amazing team is putting in work, hours and commitment again, and has, once more, put together what promises to be another wonderful Festival.
 This year the teaching faculty is joined by Kim Robertson from America, who is known as a performer of great excellence, and arranger, and an advocate for the non-pedal harp, who will bring her dynamic approach to the instrument, and its repertoire, along with her skill and enthusiasm.
 There will also be performances by Seckou Keita from Senegal, who plays the kora (though technically a lute, the kora has become an honorary member of the harp family in recent years), Clara Garde from France, Zita Silva from Portugal, Ben Creighton Griffiths and Keziah Thomas, both from Britain, Marije Vijselaar from Holland, and Christina Tourin from the USA.
 So, another round of workshops, lessons, concerts, exhibitions and explorations lies before us.
 Harp children of the world unite.
 Come and join us, and explore the wonderful world of the harp.
 If you have not already been bitten by the harp bug, try a hands-on “have a go session”, or visit the harp-makers’ exhibition.
 Come to the concerts and see what the harp can do, and let your inner harp child come out to play!
 Mike Parker

-Harp On Wight is sponsored by Ryde Town Council and Wightlink Ferries
+Harp On Wight is sponsored by Visit Isle of Wight, The UK Harp Association and Wightlink Ferries